Jingxixi/Probabilistic-Database/README.md

 ## Instructions

 Our project is only compatible with python3.6+.
 It will not work with the default python version (3.4.3) on linux machines and many queries will not be liftable on python 3.4.
-So the next section will install a python 3.6 first and then use that version of python
+So the script will install a python 3.6 first and then use that version of python

 ### Prerequisites